PreciousChicken/vim-groff-viewer/README.md

 - `<leader>o` - Open groff file in selected document viewer
 - `<leader>p` -  Hard copy print groff file

-Saving the file in the normal way, e.g. `:w`, will result in the groff preview updating in the document viewer, providing the selected viewer auto-updates[^1].
+Saving the file in the normal way, e.g. `:w`, will result in the groff preview updating in the document viewer, providing the selected viewer auto-reloads[^1].

 The groff macro used by the plugin is determined by the file extension, for example the file _myfile.me_ will be processed using the _me_ macro package.
 For further information on groff file extensions see [man 5 groff_filenames](https://manpages.ubuntu.com/manpages/bionic/en/man7/groff_filenames.7.html).

 ## Configuration

-### Setting postscript viewer
+### Setting postscript document viewer

 The system default for opening postscript files according to [xdg-open](https://portland.freedesktop.org/doc/xdg-open.html) will be used as the default document viewer.
 The default xdg-open postscript application can be [changed to Zathura](https://wiki.archlinux.org/title/zathura#Make_zathura_the_default_pdf_viewer) by the following terminal command: